Yahia-kilany/DatabaseProject/README.md

 ├── runtime.txt                  # Runtime environment (e.g., Python version for deployment)
 ```
 ---

-## Credits
+## 🧑‍🏫 Credits
+This project was developed as part of the CSCE2501 – Fundamentals of Database Systems course under the instruction of Dr. Hossam Sharara.

-Developed as a university project for  to demonstrate full-stack data engineering, normalization, and application development with real-world data.
+It demonstrates full-stack data engineering skills including data scraping, normalization, relational database design, and both terminal and web application development using real-world data from the Academy Awards.
+---
+## 📜 License
+This project is for educational use.
+If you wish to reuse or extend it, please contact the author or check with the university guidelines.